 To add Zoom as your Conferencing provider:

-- On the A4B web console, navigate to the Conferencing page.
+- On the A4B web console, click Conferencing.

 - Click the Add provider button.

-- Select Zoom as your conferencing provider, then click Add.
+- Select Zoom as your conferencing provider.
+Under Meeting settings, find Meeting PIN, and select Optional.
+Click Add.

-- Enable the Zoom for Alexa skill for your video conferencing equipment.
+- Enable the Alexa For Zoom Rooms skill for your video conferencing equipment.

 Note: Instructions are available in the Managing Rooms section of the Alexa for Business Administration Guide.